 Whilst our company is extremely attentive to this aspect, ours is not a universal approach and there are, unfortunately, too many businesses that run or are involved in a building site, with no thought for the chaos or inconvenience their activity may create for inhabitants, tenants or even passers-by.

-Just as in daily life and other sectors, the building industry is obliged to maintain a clean environment with minimum wastage and we take this seriously.
-A clean, well-kept building site creates better working conditions, meaning not only greater safety for all concerned, but also a more efficient work environment with less likelihood of damage and smoother progress throughout the project.
+We take pride in training all our staff to always work in an orderly and organised manner at every point of a project and to ensure they keep their area clean and tidy.
+An orderly, well-kept building site creates better working conditions, meaning not only greater safety for all concerned, but also a more efficient work environment with less likelihood of damage and smoother progress throughout the project.

-There is also one other aspect to consider, and this is something that is becoming more and more prevalent and touching almost every aspect of our lives, both professionally and personally.
-That is the environment and even a construction site has its part to play, in the tools and materials used and, of course, the way in which waste and debris is disposed of.
+There is also another important aspect to consider, and this is something that is becoming more and more prevalent and touching almost every aspect of our lives, both professionally and personally.
+That is the environment and even a construction site has its part to play, in the tools and materials used and, of course, the way in which waste and debris is disposed of